What are gestures and swipes?

 Apple actually claims that their iPhone and iPad devices are so intuitive that they don’t supply a manual of any kind in the box.

 This is great in theory, but in practice, many users are unaware of many of the things their device is capable of.

 This is why I decided to put together this tutorial covering most of the swipes and gestures available for all models of iPhone, iPad & iPod touch.

-Gestures is what Apple calls the way you move your fingers on the iPhone touchscreen to get it to do stuff.
+Gestures are what Apple calls the way you move your fingers on the iPhone touchscreen to get it to do stuff.

 iPhone Gestures List

-Basically there are 4 types of simple gesture that you can use on all iPhones and iPads:
+Basically, there are 4 types of gesture that you can use on all iPhones and iPads:

 - Swipe allows you to move from screen to screen and much more…

 - Pinch/spread allows you to zoom in and out.
 Good for making things bigger, such as photographs

 Gestures for iPhones without Face ID and all iPads